amitguptagwl/Java-Rule-Book/README.md

 # Java Rule Book
-Basic concepts of Java to answer any question about how Java works specially in job interviews
+Basic concepts of Java to answer any question about how Java works specially in job interviews.
+With combining multiple rules you can answer many java question

 ##Rules (upto Java 7)